 - Describe what we are encountering or what we see.
 Keep the description to observable facts.

 - Interpret what we have described.
 Articulate our thoughts on it.

 - Evaluate each interpretation.
 Include both positive and negative possibilities.

-From there, we are better equipped to make a decision about how to deal with an occurrence and we have strengthened our cultural metacognition skills by stretching and neutralizing our thought process.
+From there, we are better equipped to make a decision about how to deal with an occurrence.
+We have strengthened our cultural metacognition skills by stretching and neutralizing our thought process.